rclone/rclone/MANUAL.md

 accordingly.

-From July 2023 QuickXorHash will be the only available hash for both OneDrive for Business and OneDriver Personal.
+From July 2023 QuickXorHash will be the only available hash for both OneDrive for Business and OneDrive Personal.

 This can be set to "none" to not use any hashes.